GLM-130B: An Open Bilingual Pre-trained Model: The Training Stability of

 \vvpara{Embedding Layer Gradient Shrink (EGS).} Our empirical search identifies that the gradient norm can serve as an informative indicator of training collapses.
 Specifically, we find that a training collapse usually lags behind a ``spike'' in gradient norm by a few training steps.
 Such spikes are usually caused by the embedding layer's abnormal gradients, as we observe that its gradient norm is often several magnitude larger that those of other layers in \glm's early stage training (Cf. Figure~\ref{fig:shrink} (a)).
 In addition, it tends to fluctuate dramatically in the early training.
 The problem is handled in vision models~\citep{chen2021empirical} via freezing the patch projection layer.
 Unfortunately, we cannot freeze the training of the embedding layer in language models.

-Finally, we find the gradient shrink on the embedding layer can help overcome loss spikes and thus stabilize the \glm training.
-This is first used in the multi-modal transformer CogView.
-Specifically, let $\alpha$ be the shrinking factor, the strategy can be easily implemented via $ \mathsf{word\_embedding} = \mathsf{word\_embedding} * \alpha + \mathsf{word\_embedding.detach()} * (1 - \alpha)$.
-Figure~\ref{fig:shrink} (b) suggests that empirically, setting $\alpha=0.1$ helps wipe out most spikes we would have met, with negligible speed loss.
+Finally, we find the gradient shrink on embedding layers could overcome loss spikes and thus stabilize \glm's training.
+It is first used in the multi-modal transformer CogView~\citep{ding2021cogview}.
+Let $\alpha$ be the shrinking factor, the strategy can be easily implemented via $ \mathsf{word\_embedding} = \mathsf{word\_embedding} * \alpha + \mathsf{word\_embedding.detach()} * (1 - \alpha)$.
+Figure~\ref{fig:shrink} (b) suggests that empirically, setting $\alpha=0.1$ wipes out most spikes we would have met, with negligible latency.

 In fact, the final \glm training run only experiences three late-stage loss divergence cases, though it fails numerous times due to hardware failures.
 For the three unexpected spikes, it turns out further shrinking the embedding gradient can still help stabilize the \glm training.
 See the training notes and Tensorboard logs in our code repository for details.